structurizr/structurizr.github.io/dsl/cookbook/perspectives/index.md

 layout: default
 title: Perspectives
 parent: Cookbook
-grand_parent: Structurizr DSL
+grand_parent: DSL
 permalink: /dsl/cookbook/perspectives/
 ---

 # Perspectives

 Structurizr supports the concept of "perspectives" from [viewpoints and perspectives](https://www.viewpoints-and-perspectives.info/home/perspectives/), where you want to look at a diagram with a view to answering a particular question.
 Perhaps you have a system landscape diagram showing software systems, and you'd like to see the ownership of each software system.
 Or perhaps you have a container diagram, and you'd like to see details of how each container satisifies the security requirements.

 Perspectives can be added to any model element or relationship; for example: